Surgery - Surgical Procedures

 Bariatric surgery can promote weight loss and may improve sleep apnea in people who are obese.
 But weight loss surgery usually is recommended because of other health risks related to obesity.
 Prior to weight loss surgery you may be referred to a sleep physician for an evaluation and sleep study.
 There are many types of weight loss surgery.
 Some procedures reduce the size of the stomach, making it harder to eat as much food.
 Each surgery has different risks and benefits.
 People who are obese should work with their doctor to implement other weight loss strategies before considering surgery.
 You should use CPAP

 Laser-assisted uvuloplasty (LAUP)

 This procedure is not routinely recommended as a treatment for sleep apnea.
 The surgeon makes cuts using a laser to scar and tighten the soft palate.
 The uvula is trimmed over a period of several visits.
-LAUP is not as effective as UPPP.
-The procedure is usually done for snoring, not sleep apnea.
 It is less painful and has fewer side effects than UPPP.
 But it is also less effective.

 This surgery is an effective treatment for sleep apnea.
 But it is a drastic option that is used in rare, emergency situations.
 Other treatment options are preferable for almost all patients with sleep apnea.
 It involves placing a hollow breathing tube directly into your windpipe in the lower portion of the neck.
 This tube can be plugged during the day, allowing you to breathe and speak normally through your nose and mouth.
 At night the tube is opened to allow you to breathe without any blockage in your throat.

 If you think you may have sleep apnea or need surgery, find a board certified sleep medicine physician at an AASM accredited sleep center near you